Do I have grounds for a Mesothelioma lawsuit?

 Do I need an attorney?

-If you are going to file a lawsuit against a large corporation, seek VA benefits or file a workers’ compensation claim, your interests may be best represented by a qualified legal professional.
+If you are going to file mesothelioma lawsuits against a large corporation, seek VA benefits or file a workers’ compensation claim, your interests may be best represented by a qualified legal professional.
 These proceedings are complex and legal in nature.
 As the plaintiff in a lawsuit, you will have the burden of proving that the defendant (the party you file a lawsuit against) is responsible for your condition and should therefore be held liable for monetary damages.
 This requires resources and experience in this field, both of which can be found at our firm.

 How do bankruptcy trust funds affect mesothelioma cases?